An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Yellow, Blue and Blue-White, 1922, Piet Mondrian

-Composition with Large Red Plane, Black, Blue, Yellow and Gray, 1921
+Composition with Large Red Plane, Black, Blue, Yellow and Gray, 1921, Oil on Canvas,

 Tableau N. 2 with Red, Black, Yellow, Blue and Light-Blue, Piet Mondrian

 This trend took shape around 1925, when some canvases of rectangular format began to present the common characteristic of an opening on one side of the large square previously bounded on all four sides.
-The square field appears to expand beyond the finite plane of the canvas:
+The white square field appears to expand beyond the finite space of the canvas:

 Fig. 1